You may have come across items on Amazon that you can’t order with Prime Delivery even though you’re a Prime member.

 On the other hand, Fulfillment by Merchant (FBM) refers to a method that sellers use in which they sell their products on Amazon but also manage the shipping, storage, and customer support for the products.

-Since FBM sellers ship the products themselves and do not use Amazon’s services, there’s no possible way for them to accommodate Prime customers.
+Since FBM sellers ship the products themselves and do not use Amazon’s services, there’s no possible way for them to my-drugs-blog.com.
 Hence, their products are typically not eligible for Amazon Prime.

 Is There Anything That Can Be Done About This?